stayintheknow/InTheKnow/README.md

 **Tab Navigation** (Tab to Screen)

-* Home: Shows the most trending articles from each of a users chosen categories
+* Home: Shows the most trending articles from each of a user's chosen categories
 * Profile: Where user can repost their favorite articles
 * Categories: The rest of the tabs will be determined by the categories that each user chooses when they sign up